 Weigh the oats into a microwave-safe cereal bowl (about 20 ounces capacity).
 You can leave the bowl on the scale and "zero" it before adding each new ingedient.

 Carefully sprinkle in a "pinch" of clove.
 The spice should lightly dust an area about the size of a dime.

-Carefully sprinkle in a similar amount of nutmeg.
+Carefully sprinkle in a slightly larger amount of nutmeg.

 Stir to evenly mix the dry ingredients.

 Add the cranberries.